 Our School is committed to anti-discriminatory practice to promote equality of opportunity, prevent disabled pupils from being treated less favourably and valuing diversity for all children and families.

-St Anne’s has ramped access to the main entrance and to all classrooms.
+St Anne’s has gently slopping access to the main entrance and to all classrooms.
 We have a disabled toilet and a selection of specialist writing and reading resources for the children to use.
 We have a disabled parking space in the school car park.

 St Anne’s staff aim to promote the involvement of all pupils with disabilities in all classroom activities.
 All staff are following LA and school policies and procedures to support pupils with disabilities and ensure that classrooms have a clear and accessible layout and are communication friendly environments.